Saarthakkj/detoxify-x/README.md

 - Navigate to [Twitter/X](https://x.com)
 - Type your preferred category and toggle the filter on
 - The extension will automatically start filtering content based on your preferences
+- Select text in tweets to set personal preferences (enforce or diminish)

 ## 🎯 What Detoxify Does